mcheang20/open-to-do-api/README.md

 # Open Todo API
- API to manage your to authenticate and manage your information externally on a to-do list application.
+ API authenticate and manage your information externally on a to-do list application.

 ## Getting Started
 Start by cloning the repository: